Hamilton Lie algebroids over Dirac structures and sigma models: Preliminary

-where $e_1, e_2 \in \Gamma(A)$. \end{definition} A Hamiltonian Lie algebroid over a pre-symplectic manifold is defined as follows. \if0 \begin{definition} A Lie algebroid $A$ with a connection $\nabla$ and a section $\mu \in \Gamma(A^*)$ is called \textbf{weakly Hamiltonian} if (H1) and (H2) are satisfied.
-If the condition is satisfied on a neighborhood of every point in $M$, it is called locally weakly Hamiltonian. \end{definition} \fi \begin{definition} A Lie algebroid $A$ over a pre-symplectic manifold with a connection $\nabla$ and a section $\mu \in \Gamma(A^*)$ is called \textbf{Hamiltonian} if Eqs.~\eqref{HH1}, \eqref{HH2} and \eqref{HH3} are satisfied. \end{definition} Suppose that $M$ has an action of a Lie group $G$ and $\omega$ is a symplectic form.
-For a Lie algebra $\mathfrak{g}$ of $G$, a trivial bundle $A = M \times \mathfrak{g}$ has an action Lie algebroid structure in Example \ref{actionLA}.
-We can take a trivial connection $\nabla=\rd$ on $M \times \mathfrak{g}$.
-Then, three conditions of Definition \ref{momsymp} reduce to the following conditions.
-Equation \eqref{HH1} is ${}^A \nabla_e \omega = \calL_{\rhoa(e)} \omega = 0$ from the definition of the $A$-connection.
-Equation \eqref{HH2} is $(\rd \mu)(e) = - \iota_{\rhoa(e)} \omega$.
-Equation \eqref{HH3} is equivalent to $\mu([e_1, e_2]) = \rhoa(e_1) \mu(e_2)$ under Equations \eqref{HH2} and \eqref{HH1}, which means $\mu$ is inifintesimally equivariant.
-The section $\mu \in \Gamma(M \times \mathfrak{g}^*)$ is a map $\mu: M \rightarrow \mathfrak{g}^*$. \if0 Three equations \eqref{HH2}--\eqref{HH3} are equivalent to
+\if0 A Hamiltonian Lie algebroid over a pre-symplectic manifold is defined as follows. \fi \if0 \begin{definition} A Lie algebroid $A$ with a connection $\nabla$ and a section $\mu \in \Gamma(A^*)$ is called \textbf{weakly Hamiltonian} if (H1) and (H2) are satisfied.
+If the condition is satisfied on a neighborhood of every point in $M$, it is called locally weakly Hamiltonian. \end{definition} \fi